Device explodes in FedEx building outside San Antonio, police say

 AUSTIN PACKAGE BOMB ATTACKS TIMELINE

 The men injured Sunday night in the explosion in the southwestern Austin neighborhood of Travis Country, ages 22 and 23, are white, unlike the victims in the three earlier attacks, who were black or Hispanic.
-The men on Sunday were walking their bicycles when the explosives detonated, which differs from the first three attacks, which involved package bombs left on people's doorsteps, according to police.

 Sunday’s explosion was the fourth to rock Austin in less than three weeks.
 However, the three previous blasts occurred on the east side of the city.